carbonplan/temporal-lags/README.md

 ### expected run time

-The full analysis should take less than 15 minutes on a normal desktop computer, depending on hardware.
+The full analysis should take less than 15 minutes on a normal personal computer, depending on hardware.
 The FaIR ensemble simulations (841 ensemble members × multiple scenarios) account for most of the run time.

 ## instructions for use